 iSpeak Now Board of Directors

 Vonda Johnson is the Board of Directors Secretary and Volunteer Coordinator for iSpeak Now.
-She initially became involved with iSpeak Now as a volunteer in 2016, She received her Bachelor of Arts is Sociology from Hartwick College in New York, and will complete her Juris Doctor degree in December 2017.
+She initially became involved with iSpeak Now as a volunteer in 2016, She received her Bachelor of Arts is Sociology from Hartwick College in New York.
 Vonda has over five years of work experience in the public sector as a community organizer, fundraiser, and event planner.
 She has completed two years of doctoral level legal education.
 Vonda has a strong passion to work with young people and help them reach their full potential.
 Her favorite mantra is “Don’t be afraid to be great.”